 This service is currently being offered in our Self Storage in New York.

 Can I still rent storage space at BOXIE24 – even in times of COVID-19?

 Yes, you can!
 We implemented strict hygiene measures as our drivers are instructed to wear gloves and change them after and before each and every pick-up and return, keep their distance, wash their hands more often and use sanitizers during the Coronavirus pandemic.

-In some cases we might only deliver or pick up from the ground floor.
+In some cases, we might only deliver or pick up from the first floor.
 We are continuing to monitor the Corona situation in New York and conduct business accordingly.